pranavgoyanka/cs542-common-task/README.md

 - [x] Clean the data
 - [x] Run a basic linear regression model
 - [ ] Check predictions
+- [ ] Compare different types of models and see what could possibly work the best
+- [ ] Use more features

 # Notes